bflaven/ia_usages/ia_training_rag_custom/README.md

 RAG = enable a human expert to navigate a dense corpus naturally, while maintaining a chain of traceability.

 ## wp-rag-semantic-search:
-How to leverage on the RAG just to grab a semantic searhc and imeplent it in WP.
+How to leverage on the RAG just to grab a semantic search and implement it in WP.